Skip to main contentSkip to navigation

 Silicon Motion SM2262EN Data Recovery

 The Silicon Motion SM2262EN is a dual-core ARM Cortex-R5 NVMe Gen3 controller with onboard DRAM across 8 NAND channels.
 ADATA drew controversy by silently swapping it for the slower SM2262G in later SX8200 Pro runs without changing the model number.
 Recovery engineers must physically identify the controller die rather than trust the drive sticker to select the correct PC-3000 loader profile.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list covers this controller, so a firmware-level recovery path exists.
+Controller-level work for the Silicon Motion SM2262EN sits inside our broader SSD data recovery workflow at the Austin, TX lab.

 Louis Rossmann